akka/akka/akka-docs/rst/scala/http/routing-dsl/directives/parameter-directives/parameter.rst

 -----------
 Extracts a *query* parameter value from the request.

-See :ref:`-parameters-` for a detailed description of this directive.
+See :ref:`-parameters-scala-` for a detailed description of this directive.

 See :ref:`which-parameter-directive` to understand when to use which directive.